 Redekop School of Business

 Rosemary has a PhD focusing on organizational leadership and administration from the University of North Dakota.
-She became interested in organizational behavior in 2010 as a result of assuming various leadership roles in collaborative projects between Red River College and the provincial government during the design, development, and delivery of alternative models of program delivery targeted specifically, although not exclusively, at distributed populations in marginalized regions.
+She became interested in organizational behavior in 2010 as a result of assuming various leadership roles in collaborative initiatives between Red River College and the provincial government during the design, development, and delivery of alternative models of program delivery targeted specifically, although not exclusively, at distributed populations in marginalized regions.

 Rosemary's personal experiences in business stem from owning a children's clothing boutique, fostering her family's business in the building trades and managing rental properties.
 Her research interests and activities have been influenced by her teaching and/or leadership circumstances and have focused on hybrid models of program delivery, constructing collaborative relationships between industry, government, and higher education, as well as understanding the innovative process and knowledge flow between stakeholders in reaching developmental goals.